ibc/em-udns/README.markdown

     resolver = EM::Udns::Resolver.new(nameserver = nil)

-Returns a EM::Udns::Resolver instance. `nameserver` parameter determines the nameserver(s) to use:
+Returns a `EM::Udns::Resolver` instance. nameserver parameter determines the nameserver(s) to use:

  * `nil` - List of nameservers are taken from `/etc/resolv.conf` (default behavior).
  * `String` - The IP of a single nameserver.
- * `Array` -  IP's of multiple nameservers.
+ * Array of `String` -  IP's of multiple nameservers.

 ## Runnig a Resolver

     EM::Udns.run resolver

-Attaches the UDP socket of the `resolver` to EventMachine.
+Attaches the UDP socket of the resolver to EventMachine.
 This method must be called after EventMachine is running.

 ## Async DNS Queries